 The Clery Act is now working with the Violence Against Women Act to create a more complete analysis of safety on Campuses.
 This year, our report includes the crimes of Domestic Violence, Dating Violence and Stalking.
 MECR will always do its utmost to keep our students safe.
 Please call us with any questions: 303-494-3002

-Any MECR student who wishes to report a crime can do so by notifying the Boulder Police Department by calling 911 if it is an emergency or 303-441-4444 in a non-emergency situation.
+Any MECR student who wishes to report a crime can do so by notifying the Denver Police Department by calling 911 if it is an emergency or 720-913-2000 in a non-emergency situation.

 MECR is a very small organization and does not have the resources of a large college campus.
 We are, however, dedicated to the safety and health of our students and our staff will always help in finding the appropriate resources for any student in need.

 There is no sexual assault prevention program available at MECR.
-Sex offenses should be reported to the Boulder Police Department (see above).
-The Boulder County Social Services Sexual Abuse Team can also be called at 303-441-1240.
+Sex offenses should be reported to the Denver Police Department (see above).
+Other resources are available at the Denver District Attorney website.
 Students may contact MECR staff for guidance in finding the right resources.

 The following web sites are also possible resources:

 Department of Justice Violence Against Women Office: www.usdpj.gov/vawo